Sandboxing apps

 Figure 1

-Running apps made by strangers in their own little sandboxes environment in order to mitigate the harm they can do you or, failing that, at least provide an unwarranted feeling of safety.
+Running apps made by strangers in their own little sandbox environments to mitigate the harm they can do to you or, failing that, at least provide an unwarranted feeling of safety.

-Related, but not the same, containerization which, loosely, is more about distributing light configured machine services than desktop apps.
+Related, but not the same, containerization is more about distributing lightly configured machine services than desktop apps.

-Also related, application firewalls are build of some of the same stuff, differing mostly in the emphasis (network resources specifically) and granularity (“don’t talk to this site”).
+Also related, application firewalls are built from some of the same stuff, differing mostly in the emphasis (network resources specifically) and granularity (“don’t talk to this site”).

 One sandboxes because it is aspirationally more secure.
-In practice actually existing sandbox systems are not in practice especially secure, and indeed as GTFOBinaries documents, sandboxes are laughably easy to escape using standard affordances.
+In practice, actually existing sandbox systems are not especially secure, and indeed as GTFOBinaries documents, sandboxes are laughably easy to escape using standard affordances.

-Some package app standards, notable Flatpak and Snap, have the facilities for sandboxing, although these are usually perfunctory, AFAICT.
-The other major packaging standard, AppImage, doesn’t actually sandbox at all per default, but they encourage you to use Firejail to manually sandbox.
+Some package app standards, notably Flatpak and Snap, have facilities for sandboxing, although these are usually perfunctory, AFAICT.
+The other major packaging standard, AppImage, doesn’t actually sandbox at all by default, but they encourage you to use Firejail to manually sandbox.
 Which I will obviously never remember to do in practice.
 On one hand, this is not ideal, having to manually assign permissions to everything.
-On the other hand, there is little evidence that package maintainers but very much thought into the permissions they give sandboxed apps generally, so it is probably not substantially worse than the alternatives.
+On the other hand, there is little evidence that package maintainers put much thought into the permissions they give sandboxed apps generally, so it is probably not substantially worse than the alternatives.

-Not sure how any of this weathers meltdown and spectre and other such ridiculous security flaws in our ricketty computing systems, but do be careful.
+Not sure how any of this weathers meltdown and spectre and other such ridiculous security flaws in our rickety computing systems, but do be careful.

 1 Firejail